Cleveland Browns vs. Arizona Cardinals NFL Week 6 Odds, Plays and Insights - NewsBreak

 Check out odds, plays and more for the Cleveland Browns vs. Arizona Cardinals NFL Week 6 matchup on October 17, 2021.

-The Arizona Cardinals (5-0) are an underdog by 3 points as they look to keep their five-game winning streak intact in a matchup with the Cleveland Browns (3-2) on Sunday, October 17, 2021 at FirstEnergy Stadium.
-The point total for the game is set at 49.5.
+Oddsmakers project the Arizona Cardinals (5-0) to put up a fight in their attempt to prolong their five-game winning streak, as they are just 3-point underdogs in a matchup against the Cleveland Browns (3-2) on Sunday, October 17, 2021 at FirstEnergy Stadium.
+The contest has an over/under of 49.5 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter .